Korean skincare is taking over the world.

 Korean skincare isn’t the miracle worker it’s touted to be.
 But, it’s very creative.
 It sticks to the basics (like hydration) and constantly innovates on them, coming up with new textures, ingredients, and technologies that benefit skin and are a fun to use.
 The pace of innovation is so fast, most of them can’t be groundbreaking.
 But if you love to try something new all the time, you’ll fall in love with Korean skincare.

 What do you think of Korean skincare?
-Have you learned anything from it?
+Share your thoughts in the comments below.

 Take The Guesswork Out Of Skincare Shopping